-On August 7, 2010, Juan Manuel Santos assumed the presidency of Colombia.
-The same Day, before the official ceremony, he traveled to the Santa Marta’s Sierra Nevada.
-There, at the ceremonial center, the leaders of the indigenous peoples (the mamos) told him: “Find peace and seek reconciliation with the environment.
-With Mother Nature because it’s going undercontrol.
-It’s out of control by the way it has been mistreated”.
+On August 7, 2010, Juan Manuel Santos took office as President of Colombia.
+The same day, before the official ceremony, he traveled to Santa Marta’s Sierra Nevada.
+At the ceremonial center, the leaders of the indigenous peoples of the Sierra (the mamos) told him: “Find peace and seek reconciliation with the environment and with Mother Nature because it is going out of control.
+And that is because of the way it has been mistreated”.

-During his eight years of government, the commitment with the environment defense and the fight against climate change was a constant.
-The number of protected hectares tripled, it changed from less than 14 million to 43 million hectares, an area higher than Germany or Japan.
-All the paramos were delimited, which are actual water factories.
-We had a great protagonism in the negotiation and defense of Paris Agreement.
-Colombia was also the main promoter of Rio + 20 Summit and the Sustainable Development Goals initiative, which was later adopted by the United Nations.
+During the eight years of his administration, there was a permanent commitment with the protection of the environment and the fight against climate change.
+The number of hectares of protected areas tripled, going from less than 14 million to 43 million, an area larger than Germany or Japan.
+All the páramos, which are actual water factories, were demarcated.
+Colombia was at the forefront of the negotiation and defense of the Paris Agreement and, during the Rio + 20 Summit, was also the main promoter of the Sustainable Development Goals initiative, which was later adopted by the United Nations.

-As a former president, he continues supporting national and international efforts to face the biggest threat that humanity has had in its history: climate change.
+As a former president, he continues to support national and international efforts to face the biggest threat that humanity has had in its history: climate change.